Man shoots and kills home intruder in Fort Smith

 According to police, the homeowner, a 58-year-old man, called FSPD after shooting a man who had allegedly broken into his home, armed with a knife.

-When police arrived, they found a 29-year-old man dead with a gunshot to the abdomen.
+When police arrived, they found a 29-year-old man dead from a gunshot to the abdomen.

 The homeowner was taken to a local hospital at his request for non-life-threatening injuries.